NATO deploys crisis force for Afghan refugees | - UNLV The Rebel Yell

 20 alliance states are involved

 According to the spokesperson, the operation for Afghan aid workers was approved on August 24 by the North Atlantic Council – NATO’s most important political decision-making body.
-The first troops were there barely 24 hours later.
-According to reports, more than 20 alliance states are involved, providing, for example, transport planes, medical teams or security personnel.
-The NRF’s central element in the operation is made up of logistics experts from the Joint Logistic Support Group Naples (JLSG).
+It was said that the first troops were there just 24 hours later.

+More than 20 alliance states are involved, providing, for example, transport planes, medical teams or security personnel.
+According to a spokesperson for the Defense Ministry in Berlin, the Bundeswehr is currently not there.
+The NRF’s central element in the operation are logistics experts from the Joint Logistic Support Group Naples (JLSG), according to NATO.

 The Taliban takeover and the evacuation operations that followed were preceded by NATO’s decision to unconditionally end its mission of training, advising and supporting the Afghan security forces.